This essential resource is designed to help busy early years practitioners to support the mental health of young children through outdoor play.

 Chapter 5: Relationships Matter

 Chapter 6: Honesty and Love

 Chapter 7: End notes

 Sarah Watkins is a Reception teacher and Forest School leader who is passionate about the positive impact of outdoor play on children’s wellbeing.
 Sarah’s memories of an outdoor, play-filled childhood inform her teaching ethos, and, as Head of School, Sarah knew the location of all the best hiding places, as it was the primary school she attended as a child!
 Before teaching, Sarah worked as an Arts Officer, and also managed projects for a national media charity, giving a platform to unheard voices.
-Sarah is a Specialist Leader in Education and regularly speaks at educational events.
+Sarah is a Specialist Leader in Education and university tutor who regularly speaks at educational events.

 The most brilliant, easy to read and engaging book on outdoor learning and play I have ever read.
 Packed full of rich anecdotes and solid research, it is indispensable guide for educators everywhere.

 Mike Fairclough, author of ‘Wild Thing’ and Headmaster of West Rise Junior School, winner of the TES School of The Year

 A must-read.
 This remarkable book is an essential read for anyone who values outdoor play and well-being.
 It is packed full of practical, accessible ideas and strategies underpinned by the latest research.
 I thoroughly enjoyed reading it and reflecting on how to support nature connectedness in our settings.
 Outdoor Play for Healthy Little Minds reminds us that ‘the best classroom and the richest cupboard are roofed only by the sky.’